ankschoubey/old-blog/_posts/2022-10-27-domain-vs-framework-development.md

 - Designing solutions for the domain.
 - Regular interaction with domain experts.

-Application development where code solves real-world problems.
+Application development is where code solves real-world problems.

-Inventing the previous line: The main challenge is the translation of domain to code.
+Inventing the previous line: The main challenge is translating domain to code.

 Domain Driven Design (DDD) and Domain Specific Languages are concepts that help bridge the gap between domain experts and developers.